-What can a local search inform me about the house my wife and I buying in Writtle?
+What can a local search inform me regarding the house my wife and I buying in Writtle?

-Writtle conveyancing often starts with the applying for local authority searches directly from your local Authority or via a personal search organisations such as Searches UK The local search plays an important part in many a Writtle conveyancing purchase; that is if you wish to avoid any nasty once you have moved into your new home.
-The search will provide data on, amongst other things, details on planning applications relevant to the premises (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of 13 topic areas.
+Writtle conveyancing often starts with the submitting local authority searches directly from your local Authority or via a personal search company for example Searches UK The local search plays an important role in many a Writtle conveyancing purchase; that is if you wish to avoid any nasty once you have moved into your new home.
+The search will provide information on, amongst other things, details on planning applications relevant to the property (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of thirteen topic areas.

 I decided to have a survey done on a property in Writtle prior to retaining conveyancers.
 I have been informed that there is a flying freehold aspect to the house.
 The surveyor advised that some banks tend not issue a mortgage on such a premises.

 It depends who your proposed lender is.
 HSBC has different requirements from Nationwide.
 If you contact us we can look into this further with the appropriate bank.
 If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Writtle.
 Conveyancing will be smoother if you use a solicitor in Writtle especially if they are accustomed to such properties in Writtle.